PostHog/posthog.com/contents/docs/user-guides/funnels.md

 You can break down by a number of user and event properties (e.g. browser, country, …) to help quickly validate the initial hypothesis you may have.

-Automating the solution to highlight potential problems and hypotheses for you is something we’re actively working on so, take a look on our roadmap if you’re interested to learn more about what we’re building here.
+Automating the solution to highlight potential problems and hypotheses for you is something we’re actively working on so, take a look at [our roadmap](/handbook/strategy/roadmap) to learn more about what we’re building here.

 ### Understand how your changes are improving your flow

 There are multiple ways to understand how your changes, fixes and new features are affecting your funnel success rate - the simplest and most common is to look at how the conversion rate changes over time.

 In the configuration pane, switch to historical trends, this will show you how your conversion rate has changed over time.
-If you have launched a new feature a few weeks ago and expect it to improve your conversion rate - you should be able to see it through a change in the trend on the graph.
+If you launched a new feature a few weeks ago and expect it to improve your conversion rate then you should be able to see this through a change in the trend on the graph.
 You may wish to change the granularity and time range to focus on what happened after specific changes.

 ![image](https://user-images.githubusercontent.com/85295485/134481517-ef493268-2f47-4020-a9ce-9928bf0959d8.png)

-A slightly more advanced approach is to use feature flags to run a simple A/B test, you can create a feature flag and assign 50% of people to the test group and 50% to the control group.
+A more advanced approach is to use [feature flags](/docs/user-guides/feature-flags) to run a simple A/B test.
+You can create a feature flag and assign 50% of people to the test group and 50% to the control group.

-You can then break down your funnel by this feature flag, you can then compare the conversion rate for the people in the test (feature flag on) and control (feature flag off) to see if there is a significant difference.
+You can then break down your funnel by this feature flag and compare the conversion rate for the people in the test (feature flag on) and control (feature flag off) to see if there is a significant difference.

 N.B.
 When it comes to A/B testing - it’s important to recognize that there can be a lot of noise in experiments and if you have a very small improvement in your conversion rate is more likely to be due to some bias or noise than your feature being worse or better.
-Over time we will build out more advanced A/B testing capabilities with built-in statistical analysis to help you understand the confidence level in the results, check out our roadmap to learn more.
+Over time we will build out more advanced A/B testing capabilities with built-in statistical analysis to help you understand the confidence level in the results, check out [our roadmap](/handbook/strategy/roadmap) to learn more.

 ### Understand seasonality in your conversion rates

-It’s unlikely that your conversion rate will remain stable every day or every week, throughout the year there will be external factors that cause your conversion rates to fluctuate - this is natural but it’s important to get a feel for them so you don’t jump to conclusions too quickly when analyzing a big change or drop-off.
+It’s unlikely that your conversion rate will remain stable every day or every week.
+This is normal, but it's important to get a feel for the external factors which can cause these fluctuations so you don’t jump to conclusions too quickly when analyzing a big change or drop-off.

 To look at the seasonality of your conversion rates click through to the historical trends view over the time period you might expect seasonal variations.

-A common seasonality to watch out for is weekends, particularly if your product is aimed at businesses it’s much more likely that they will use the product during the week than on the weekends.
+A common seasonality to watch out for is weekends, particularly if your product is aimed at businesses.
 Perhaps you have a yearly sale such as “Black Friday” which increases the number of people coming to your site, but also increases the expectation of discounts.

 In this view you can adjust the date ranges to observe key seasonal trends and ensure when you look at your funnel you can tell whether it’s just a seasonal trend affecting it or whether something has materially changed in your product making the experience better or worse.